 IUI is usually timed so that ovulation takes place shortly after the artificial insemination.
 This article will explore the common symptoms to expect after IUI, as well as the use of pain relievers, the associated risks, and some post-procedure instructions.

 What is IUI?

-IUI’s success rate vary based on the cause of infertility, maternal age, and fertility medicine usage.
+IUI’s success rates vary based on the cause of infertility, maternal age, and use of fertility medications.
 Depending on the reasons for infertility, your doctor may prescribe ovulation-inducing hormones and/or other medications.
 Every individual will have a unique reaction to the procedure.
 Women over 40 years old and those who had three failed IUI cycles have a lower likelihood of pregnancy.

 Fourteen days post-procedure, women should take a pregnancy test to find out whether the treatment took effect.
 Results collected before the 14-day period are unreliable.

 IUI treatment is a good starting point for couples dealing with issues involving ovulation or unexplained infertility.
 The most common reasons for using IUI include decreased sperm motility or low sperm counts.

 IUI can also be the fertility treatment of choice for the following conditions: